wp-plugins/wp-property/readme.txt

 == Changelog ==

+= 1.30.1 =
+* Patch release to fix Google Map problem.
+* Update the $property and $post variables so they are same on single property pages.
+For developers: $post is always an object, and $property is always an array.

 = 1.30.0 =
 * New shortcode: [property_attribute] to pull a single attribute without using PHP.
 Example: [property_attribute attribute=bedrooms] will return the number of bedrooms for current property. [property_attribute property_id=4 attribute=bathrooms] will return the number of bathrooms for property with ID of 5.
 * New shortcode: [property_map] to pull a single attribute without using PHP.
 Example: [property_map width="100%" height="100px" zoom_level=11 property_id=5].
 Leave property_id blank to get map for currently displayed property.